DikshaSach/fitLife-clientEnd/README.md

 `npm start`
 Add .env file with API URL and variable name `REACT_APP_API_BASE_URL`
 ## API
+I built my own RESTful API which will allow users to add, delete, get and update all exercise events, water intake and the users weight an bmi.
 RESTful API endpoints
 ### GET
 All Exercies ````...exercise/:id````